-Make a Zap in Zapier to create a new event in Google Calendar when a task is completed in your Process Street checklist
+This will allow you to create a new event in Google Calendar when a task is completed in your Process Street workflow run.

-Before you go on to test the step in Zapier, make sure you’ve created a checklist, filled in the form fields, and checked off the task that you’ve set Zapier to detect.
-This way, Zapier has some test data to pull in and validate.
+Before you go on to test your trigger in Zapier, make sure you’ve run your workflow, filled in the required form fields, and checked off the task that you’ve asked Zapier to detect.
+This way, Zapier has some sample data to pull in and validate.

 Congratulations!
 You’ve just set up Process Street as your Trigger for the Zap.
-Next it’s time to set up Google Sheets as the place where your Action will take place.
+Next it’s time to set up Google Calendar as the place where your Action will take place.

-Configure the Zap to push information into the event from your checklist
+Next, you’re going to configure your Zap to push information into the event from your workflow run.

-Choose Google Calendar as your Action app and “Create Detailed Event” as the Action.
-This tells Zapier to create an event in Google Calendar when the task you previously selected in your Process Street checklist is checked off.
+Choose Google Calendar as your app and “Create Detailed Event” as the action.
+This tells Zapier to create an event in Google Calendar when the task you previously selected in your Process Street workflow run is checked off.

-Connect your Google Calendar account and then move on to setting up the template for the event that will be created.
+Connect your Google Calendar account and then move on to setting up the event that will be created.
 The only required elements you need to fill in are the calendar you want to use and the start and end date of the event.

-Now, we want the start date of the event to be the value recorded as our “Initial meeting date” in the client onboarding checklist.
-To do this, we have to push the information into Zapier as a custom value in the “Start Date & Time” field.
+Now, you want the start date of the event to be the value recorded as your “Initial meeting date” in the client onboarding workflow.
+To do this, you have to push the information into Zapier as a custom value in the “Start Date & Time” field.

-This can be done by clicking the “Insert a Field” button to the right of each entry, and then using the search bar to enter the name of the checklist form fields to find the right data to link.
-For the end date you’ll also want to add a “+Xh” after the form field data (with a space between them), where X is the number of hours you want the initial meeting to take.
+For the end date, you’ll also want to add a “+Xh” after the form field data (with a space between them), where X is the number of hours you want the initial meeting to take.

-In the same manner, we also linked the following data:
+In the same manner, you can also link the following data:

-Once that’s done, name and save your Zap, then test it out again by creating a new checklist, completing the required form fields, and ticking off your Trigger task.
+Once that’s done, name and turn on your Zap, then test it out again by running your workflow, completing the required form fields, and ticking off your Trigger task.
 Make sure that the event is created correctly with all of the relevant information in the right place.